The administrative state of the Empire

 Luthen and the rebellion are operating in the shadows of an authoritarian regime, and to do so requires ruthlessness.
 Since the fate of Cassian Andor is known to anyone who has watched Rogue One, one of themes of the show is how he becomes the person willing to die for the rebellion.
 Andor shows Cassian evolving from someone with a hatred of the Empire to someone capable of doing something about it, even if it involves sacrificing himself and others.

 This is very different than the standard “light vs. darkness” Star Wars fare.
 No one is expecting “the force” to save them.
-Indeed, the first mention of “darkness” comes at the end of the season, in in the context of Maarva’s speech (at her own funeral, which is a neat trick).
+Indeed, the first mention of “darkness” comes at the end of the season, in the context of Maarva’s speech (at her own funeral, which is a neat trick).
 Her call to community revolt — to wake up and do something about their servitude — can be seen as the complement to Luthen’s self-loathing assessment of the costs of building the rebellion:

 We were sleeping.
 I’ve been sleeping.
 I’ve been turning away from a truth I wanted not to face.
 There is a darkness reaching like rust into everything around us.
 We let it grow and now it’s here.
 The Empire is a disease that thrives in darkness.
 It is never more alive than when we sleep.
 It’s easy for the dead to tell you to fight.
 And maybe it’s true, maybe fighting is useless.
 But I’ll tell you this.
 If I could do it again, I’d wake up early, I’d be fighting these bastards from the start.
 Fight the Empire!